 A Beginner's Guide to One of the Most Popular Investment Techniques

-- Making sure the dividend growth is being financed by higher levels of real underlying profit, not debt.
+- Making sure the dividend growth is being financed by higher levels of real underlying profit, not debt

 Going for the Biggest Stream of Net Present Value Dividends

-Imagine you have a choice between buying two different stocks.
+Imagine that you have a choice between buying two different stocks.
 Which would you prefer for your own investment portfolio?

 - Stock A has a dividend yield of 3.00%.
 The board of directors has historically increased the dividend by 5% annually and the dividend payout ratio currently stands at 60%.

 If you follow the dividend growth investing strategy, you're probably going to opt for Stock B, all else equal.
-It may seem counter-intuitive but you will end up cashing larger aggregate dividend checks by owning it than you will Stock A, provided the growth can be maintained for a long enough stretch of time.
-As the earnings climb, and the dividend is increased alongside profits, your yield-on-cost starts to overtake the slower growing company.
+It may seem counter-intuitive, but you will end up cashing larger aggregate dividend checks by owning it than you will Stock A. This is because there will be more money working for you in Stock A, in the long run.

 Historically, businesses such as McDonald's and Wal-Mart provide excellent case studies.
 In the early years, when these firms were marching across the United States (and later, the world), the dividend yields weren't very high.
 However, had you bought the stock, you would have actually been collecting a fairly fat dividend yield on your cost basis within 5-8 years depending upon the period.

-Growth Is Indicative of a Healthy Operating Environment (and a Measure of Safety)
+Growth Is Indicative of a Healthy Operating Environment

-Which situation would allow you to sleep better at night: owning a company that might pay you a smaller dividend today but is enjoying higher sales and profits each passing year or a company that pays you a large dividend today and is seeing a slow, perhaps substantial, decline in its core business?
+Which situation would allow you to sleep better at night: owning a company that might pay you a smaller dividend today but is enjoying higher sales and profits each passing year, or a company that pays you a large dividend today and is seeing a slow, perhaps substantial, decline in its core business?
 If you feel there is a degree of added protection in the successful enterprise, you might want to consider this investing strategy.

 There is some wisdom in this approach.
 In the United States especially, the board of directors is unlikely to raise the dividend if they believe they are going to have to turn around and cut it.
-Thus, an increased dividend rate on a per share basis often represents a vote of confidence from the people who have some of the closest access to the income statement and balance sheet.
+Thus, an increased dividend rate on a per-share basis often represents a vote of confidence from the people who have some of the closest access to the income statement and balance sheet.

 Passive income generated from dividend growth stocks results in far more money staying in your pocket than many comparable investment assets.
 That's because dividends are taxed at a lower rate than normal income.